Harry Styles: 2022–2024: Harry's House and further acting roles

 In 2022, Styles achieved critical and commercial success with his third album, Harry's House.
 Its lead single, "As It Was", debuted atop the UK and US charts, becoming his second solo number-one single in both countries.
 In the US, it became the fourth-longest-running number-one in history, at 15 weeks.
 The album similarly debuted atop the UK and US charts.
 During Harry's Houses release week, Styles occupied the top spot of the album and singles charts in over fifteen countries, with Harry's House and "As It Was".
-With four tracks from the album concurrently charting within the US top 10, he became the first British solo artist to achieve this feat.
+He became the first British solo artist to have four tracks concurrently charting within the US top 10.

 Styles headlined the Coachella Valley Music and Arts Festival in April to a crowd of over 100,000 people.
 In June 2022, Styles and the single "Music for a Sushi Restaurant" were featured in an AirPods commercial.
 The following month, Harry's House was short-listed for the Mercury Prize.
-"As It Was" became the number-one song of 2022 globally, according to Billboard.
+"As It Was" became Billboards number-one song of 2022 globally and IFPI's best-selling global single of the year.
 At the 2022 MTV Video Music Awards, Styles received three accolades, including Album of the Year for Harry's House.
 The album also won Album of the Year and Best Pop Vocal Album at the 65th Grammy Awards, and British Album of the Year at the 43rd Brit Awards.
 At the 50th American Music Awards, Styles won Favorite Male Pop Artist and Favorite Pop Song ("As It Was").
 Rolling Stone ranked Harry's House at number 491 on its 2023 revision of the "500 Greatest Albums of All Time" list.